 people who take pain medicines for a long time do not have problems thinking

 clearly.
 After you and your doctor find the right amount of medicine for you,

 you may be able to drive, work, and do other activities.

 are worried about side effects or about getting addicted to pain medicine, talk

 to your doctor.
 He or she can talk to you about your concerns and about the best

 Your palliative care team can help with more than just pain.
 They can help you with problems such as shortness of breath, nausea, lack of energy, anxiety, depression, constipation, or difficulty sleeping.

 you more than anything else.
 Tell your palliative care provider about all of

 your side effects.
-He or she may be able to give you medicines to help
+He or she may be able to give you medicines or other treatment that can help

 You feel like you cannot breathe